decred/dcrdocs/docs/getting-started/using-the-block-explorer.md

 `SBits`                  | The price of one proof-of-stake ticket.
 `Bits`                   | A compact version of the network difficulty at the time the block was mined.
 `Size`                   | The size of the block (in bytes).
-`Version`                | The version of the block.
+`Version`     		 | The version of the block header.
+`Stake Version`          | The stake version used for voting on the created block.
-`Nonce`                  | The value used by a miner to find the correct solution for this block.
+`Nonce`                  | The value used by a miner to find a valid solution for this block.

+For a more advanced description of block headers, see the Dev Docs on [Block Header Specifications](https://devdocs.decred.org/developer-guides/block-header-specifications/).

 ## ![](../img/dcr-icons/Transactions.svg){ .dcr-icon } Transactions